 The Swiss historian Jean-Charles Sismondi had anticipated Keynes, though, in noticing that the economy tended to follow a boom-and-bust pattern, which he laid out in an 1819 book, New Principles of Political Economy.
 Sismondi argued that in times of economic growth (boom), workers would demand higher wages, and, subsequently, when they had more discretionary money to spend, they would consume more and thereby stimulate more production.
-However, because of competition in the marketplace, firms would need to reduce their prices to attract customers, which would lower their profits, leading to lower wages, layoffs, and an economic decline or recession (bust).
+However, because of competition in the market-place, firms would need to reduce their prices to attract customers, which would lower their profits, leading to lower wages, layoffs, and an economic decline or recession (bust).
 But the cheap prices resulting from a bust would eventually stimulate demand and lead to a boom, thus starting the process-sometimes called the business cycle-over again.
 A corollary to this boom-and-bust pattern is the phenomenon of bull and bear markets.
 In boom times, the overall value of stocks and bonds tends to rise, which is called a "bull" market; in contrast, in a bust period, the overall value of stocks and bonds tends to decline, which is called a "bear" market.

-Key Concepts The following concepts and people are central to your understanding of economics.
+The following concepts and people are central to your understanding of economics.
 These terms and people are described in the lesson introduction and assigned reading.
 If you need further clarification, seek additional sources or reach out to your teacher.

-Concepts and terminology Malthusian trap overproduction business cycle (boom and bust) opportunity cost Say's Law bull and bear markets • supply and demand Important thinkers Thomas Malthus • Jean-Baptiste Say Jean-Charles Sismondi
+- Malthusian trap

+- overproduction

+- business cycle (boom and bust)

+- opportunity cost - Say's Law

+bull and bear markets

+supply and demand

+- Thomas Malthus

+- Jean-Baptiste Say

+- Jean-Charles Sismondi